cares/nodb.at/README.md

 ## ===== FORMAT =====

-the format should be:
+the format should be simple to read (and manually edit) with a texteditor.

-1. simple to read (and manually edit) with a texteditor this is possible by a one-file-per-column-system. where simply all the values are separated by a linebreak.
+this is possible by a one-file-per-column-system.

+where simply all the values are separated by a linebreak.

 example: